WiseLibs/wise-river/README.md

 ### .includes(*value*) -> *promise*

 Returns a promise for a boolean that indicates whether or not the given value is found in the stream.
-If found, the returned promise gets resolved with `true` and the river gets cancelled.
+If found, the returned promise is resolved with `true` and the river is cancelled.
 Otherwise, the returned promise is resolved with `false`.

 The given `value` can be a promise, in which case its value is awaited before the river is searched.